SSpeights/PowerShellGuide/discovery-in-powershell.md

 ## Find-Script / Find-Module

-Like other repositories - e.g. Docker Hub, Ruby Gems, NPM - PowerShell has an online repository with curated scripts.
+Like other repositories - e.g. Docker Hub, Ruby Gems, NPM - PowerShell has an online repository with curated scripts - the [PowerShell Gallery. ](https://www.powershellgallery.com/)

+From the command line, you can explore the Powershell gallery with the `find-module` and `find-script` commands.
+Downloading, installing, publishing and other actions are also possible and are documented on the PS Gallery web site.

 ## Section Targets